Image: Build Your Own Horizon / Kinsale, 2020 prototype cutout, ink on paper, 10 x 29cm

 Upside-down Mountains is an artwork situated in the foyer of the Northside Civic Centre, Coolock, Dublin installed in 2003, this work consists of two landscapes one in blue neon and the other painted on the wall.
 The landscapes are based on drawings of Connemara by George Petrie (1790-1866) engravings of his work were used to illustrate guidebooks to Ireland published in the 1820s when tourism first became a feature of Irish life and economy.
 Some of Petrie's drawings have been turned upside-down transforming them into reflections and suggestive of valleys, while the blue light of the neon animates the wall painting.
 This work explores ideas of abstraction and representation, past and present juxtaposed as symbols of Irish society.

-Upside-down Mountains was also part of a collaborative project with Peter Murray and was exhibited as an installation in the Research and Process room at the Crawford Art Gallery, Cork for the ‘George Petrie‘ exhibition 2004.
-The installation consisted of a wall painting, video, photographs, reproductions of prints, photocopied research documents and an interactive public participation area, the video and photographs followed a revisiting of the sites in Connemara that the artist made drawings of in the nineteenth century.
+Upside-down Mountains was also part of a collaborative project with Peter Murray and was exhibited as an installation in the Research and Process room at the Crawford Art Gallery, Cork, for the ‘George Petrie‘ exhibition in 2004.
+The installation consisted of a wall painting, video, photographs, reproductions of prints, photocopied research documents, and an interactive public participation area.
+The video and photographs followed a revisiting of the sites in Connemara that the artist made drawings of in the nineteenth century.

 Lumpy Art History was exhibited at Temple Bar Gallery and Studios, Dublin 2001 and the Turku Art Museum, Finland 2003.
 In Turku, the exhibition was a response to the work of 19th-century Finish artist Matilda Rotkirch, the exhibition was held in two adjoining rooms to the exhibition (Studios) and expressed a sense of exaggerated romanticism, Rotkirch’s notebook sketches were transformed into vast cold landscapes as murals exploring ideas of the sublime and alienation.